-- Cut the tops off two chocolate fingers and placed together on the cake to form a wand – that was the idea anyway!
+- Cut the tops off two chocolate fingers and place together on the cake to form a wand.

-- Added stars sparking out of the wand's tip and then dusted the cake with edible gold glitter.
+- Add stars sparking out of the wand's tip and then dust the cake with edible gold glitter.

 As Tea Time Treats, hosted by Karen this month, has a floral theme, I waved my magic wand and turned this plain old chocolate cake into a floral rose and chocolate delight.
 TTT is alternately hosted by Kate of What Kate Baked.